vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_date_time.md

 ## Time selector on the dashboard

 I have a LED strip and want users to define the ON/OFF time by themselves, via the dashboard.
-IF and WHEN he must be triggered ON and OFF.
+If and when it should be triggered ON and OFF.

 <img src="images_wake-up/wake-up-dashboard.png" alt="Time selector on the dashboard" width="400px">
 <br>